No-Bake Chocolate Espresso Brownies

-If you’re not a fan of coffee, you might want to move on.
-This recipe probably isn’t for you.
-However, if you’re an coffee-lover like me, you’ve come to the right place!
+If you’re not a fan of coffee, you might want to move on, this recipe probably isn’t for you.
+However, if you’re a coffee-lover like me, you’ve come to the right place!
 These no-bake chocolate espresso brownies will be right up your alley.
 These brownies are vegan, gluten-free, have no added sugar and are made with wholesome ingredients.

 You might want to enjoy these bars before lunchtime to prevent any disruption of sleep.
 Luckily, you can completely get away with eating them for breakfast because they’re made with simple, whole food ingredients.